GeospatialPython/pyshp/README.md

 There are three ways to set the shape type:
   * Set it when creating the class instance.
   * Set it by assigning a value to an existing class instance.
-  * Set it automatically to the type of the first shape by saving the shapefile.
+  * Set it automatically to the type of the first non-null shape by saving the shapefile.

 To manually set the shape type for a Writer object when creating the Writer: